ga-curriculum/unit-testing-in-javascript/README.md

 ## About

-This module introduces Unit Testing in JavaScript, covering basic unit testing in Mocha/Chai as well as tests for Express routing.
+In this module, we'll explore Unit Testing with JavaScript, focusing on the basics using `Mocha` and `Chai`.
+You'll gain practical skills in writing tests for both individual units of code and Express routes.
+Mastering unit testing, a highly sought-after skill in the industry, will boost your ability to ensure code quality and reliability in your projects.

 ## Prerequisites